-We're on a mission to make it as easy to buy aid supplies as it is to buy books on Amazon.
+We're on a mission to get humanitarian supplies to those in need quickly and efficiently.
 In 2015, we began building an e-procurement marketplace for aid & development products that meet humanity's needs.
 Just as e-commerce has transformed every other industry, the aid world needs to be brought into the 21st century with the power of a new platform!
+When disaster after disaster took place in 2017 from Hurricane Harvey to Puerto Rico, there were millions in need of supplies and millions wanting to help in a concrete way.
+Team TLM was frustrated, infuriated and felt a bit helpless.
+And then we had our ah-ha moment.

-From the beginning, we shaped our marketplace to fit the needs of our customers.
-It all started with listening.
-We listened to our suppliers, we listened to what aid buyers were saying.
-But we also experienced the same pain points in our field work.
 During our time on the ground in more than 30 countries, including conflict zones and impoverished nations, we experienced the difficulties of sourcing and purchasing quality aid supplies.
-The resources required from ordering through delivery were burdensome and sometimes impossible.
-The Level Market solves some of these challenges from finding reliable suppliers, getting multiple quotations and tracking your shipment.
-Our unique features attract and provide value to a critical mass of buyers and sellers in the global humanitarian economy.
-As a custom e-procurement marketplace, we offer everything from tents to reusable sanitary pads that will bring any relief effort or entrepreneurial program to life.
+As a custom e-procurement marketplace and crowdfunding platform, we offer everything from tents to reusable sanitary pads that will bring any relief effort or entrepreneurial program to life.